Karfas: Region

 Karfas is located on the eastern coast just seven kilometers south from Chios Town, and 3 kilometers from the Chios Airport, in the Kambos region.
 Nearby Karfas, there is a small village called Ayia Ermioni (Άγια Ερμιόνη), which also is a large tourist spot.

 Demographics

-According to the 2001 census, Karfas had a permanent resident population of 84.
-Since then, many estimate that the number of residents living in the area have significantly increased.
+According to the 2021 census, Karfas had a permanent population of 386.
 While the residential population is low, during the summer months Karfas attracts thousands of tourists to the area.

 Tourism

 Karfas is the most popular area that tourists flock to in Chios, due to its cosmopolitan sandy beaches, nightlife, and several other tourist attractions.
 The alleged peak season for tourism is July–August.